aNNiMON/obsidian-timelive/README.md

 # Timelive Plugin

 Plugin for [Obsidian](https://obsidian.md) that turns a list of dates into a timeline.

 ## Usage

 The key difference from other timeline plugins is that Timelive doesn't use a code block.
 It's much easier to format any date event, provide a link or block of code, add an image or a video, etc.

 To build a timeline, you need to define a list of dates, enclosed by the `|` symbol.
 The date format is automatically detected, but in case of ambiguity, the preferred format can be selected in the preferences.
+You can also generate a placeholder with the **Timelive: New block** action (accessible from  <kbd>Ctrl+P</kbd> Command Palette).

 There is also support for time spans.
 Just define two dates separated by ` - ` and they will be turned into a span.

+The timeline will be rendered in Reading view, or in Live Editing mode in case you embed a note with a timeline.

 ````
 ## Demo